Most claims in relation to termination of employment fall into three categories:

 - the employee was covered by an enterprise agreement,

-- the employee was a casual employee of a business other than a small business employer and was employed on a regular and systemic basis for more than six months, and the employee had a reasonable expectation that such employment would continue.
+- the employee was a regular casual employee of a business other than a small business employer and the employee was employed for more than six months and had a reasonable expectation of ongoing employment on a regular and systematic basis.

 Remedies for unfair dismissal